Graduate Certificate in Secure Computing

 School of Informatics, Computing, and Engineering's secure computing program offers students an interdisciplinary approach to information security that considers the numerous modern technical challenges, and then goes beyond technology to consider the social and practical aspects of protecting data, privacy, and other assets.
 In our program, you will receive a technical foundation in designing, implementing, and managing secure information technology systems.
 You'll also gain insight into the social, legislative, and economic considerations that affect the decisions people and businesses make about their own security.

 This certificate is open to all graduate students and undergraduates who have completed their undergraduate requirements, although formal graduation is not required.

 Appropriate technical background in computer science, informatics, or related field.

-Students who are pursuing or who have received the certificate will have full access to the School of Informatics and Computing Career Services Office resources, personnel, and services.
+Students who are pursuing or who have received the certificate will have full access to the School of Informatics, Computing, and Engineering Career Services Office resources, personnel, and services.